benbenolson/newton-install/README.md

 #The Newton Build System

+##What It Is
+The Newton Build System provides a way to automatically recompile and install all of the applications installed on a cluster, without the need to manually recompile each and every thing separately.
+It also provides a common format of storing the compilation scripts, modulefiles, and source directories.

+Simply put, it runs the build scripts that you give it in the source directory, does some error-checking, and handles your dependencies for you.
+However, in order for this to work, the user must write his/her compilation script in a specified manner.
+If the user does not, the build may fail or applications may break.

 ##How to Use
-1. First, install the necessary manual modules.
-This includes all of the modules listed below.

-2. Next, set the environment variable `INSTALLDIR` to the top-level directory where you want your applications installed.

-3. Some modules have to explicitly link to the MKL, and they use the `INSTALLDIR` environment variable to do this.
-   Make sure you have your intel compilers installed in `$INSTALLDIR/intel/2011.5.220` or whichever version you use.

-4. Set the environment variable `MODULEDIR`, which tells the script where to put the modulefiles.
-   Make sure this is inside a working Modules installation, because the build scripts use modules to load the necessary libraries and dependencies as they build applications.
-   If you do not set this variable, the script will complain about it, and many builds will fail.

-4. Now, run the script `newton_install_all.pl` and wait for the applications to be installed.

-5. The program will output on `stdout` as it installs modulefiles into the proper directory.
-   If it says that an application is a `NON-MODULE`, that means that the modulefile could not be found.
-   Usually this means that the application is simply a Perl or Python library that does not need the module system, but you should check each of these to make sure there are no errors with your modulefiles.

-##Modules to Install First
+###Modules to Install First
 These modules are required for you to install before you run the install script, unless you want things to fail.
 Oftentimes, they are directly referenced in the install scripts via a line like `module load intel-compilers/2011.5.220`; therefore, if you no longer have the versions of the intel compilers that these scripts reference, you will have to change them yourself.

-Of course, if you are not going to install, for example, magma, which is the only application that requires cuda, then the script will not check for cuda, and you therefore do not have to install it.

-Make sure that the modulefiles are in the correct place and can be loaded; else, the builds will fail and you will have to start over.

 1. intel-compilers/2011.5.220
 2. intel-compilers/2013.1
 3. cuda/4.2

-##How it Works
-The script simply looks at the current directory, and loops through each of the `newton_*.sh` scripts.
-Each file that matches this pattern gets copied into the directory `buildir`, where the files in the corresponding tar file get copied.
-Each of these build scripts checks the environment variable `INSTALLDIR` and installs the application to `$INSTALLDIR/name/version` where name and version are the name and version of the application being built.

-Then, after building an application, it will copy the appropriate modulefile from the `modulefiles` directory, assuming that you have your Modules system installed in `$MODULEDIR`.

-The script then checks the return code of each of the build scripts in order to determine if they succeeded or not, and prints out a statment of failure or success depending on that value (0 is success, nonzero is failure).

-In order for it to work, there must be multiple directories in the same directory as the script:
-  1. `scripts`, which is the directory where you put all of the newton_name_version.sh installation scripts.
-  2. `tarballs`, which is where the corresponding newton_name_version directories are.
-These directories contain the files necessary to compile the application, and must be named exactly the same as the matching newton_name_version.sh script.
-  3. `buildir`, which is where the script will copy the `tarballs` and `scripts` in order to install the applications.
-  4. `modulefiles`, which is where the script will pull the modulefiles from.
-These are in exactly the same format that they will appear in the module system, but their version and name must match the names in `scripts` and `tarballs` exactly.
-  5. `manual`, which is not required by the script, but where the applications that must be built manually will go.
-  6. `backup`, which is also not required by the script.
-This contains backups of all of the `tarballs`, unchanged.
+4. module (no specific version needed)

+###Running the build system
+After installing the prerequisite applications and making sure that their modules can be loaded, choose the parameters that you are going to pass the build system.
+Here they are:
+1. `--installdir`: this is the directory that you want to install your applications to.
+For example, if I were to pass `--installdir=/data/apps` to the build system, gcc version 4.8.1 would be installed to `/data/apps/gcc/4.8.1`.
+By default, a temporary directory in `$TMPDIR` will be created for you.
+2. `--builddir`: this is the directory that the build system will use as temporary space to compile the applications.
+It needs to have plenty of space to compile everything.
+By default, a temporary directory in `$TMPDIR` will be created for you.
+3. `--moduledir`: this is the directory where your modulefiles are going to be installed.
+Typically, this direcotry is called `modulefiles` in the environment modules installation directory.
+Again, a temporary directory will be created for you if you do not specify this.
+4. `--verbose`: you know what this does.
+5. `--clean`: this flag will force the script to overwrite any existing application in the given `installdir`.
+6. `--superclean`: this flag will explicitly delete any current installation of the application in `installdir`, and then replace it with a clean compile.
+After choosing your parameters carefully, run the main script, `install_all.pl`, with those parameters listed.
+As long as you do not specify `--clean` or `--superclean`, applications that have been installed in a previous run will be skipped.

 ##Adding New Applications
 To add applications to the build system, you need to add three files to the build system directory:
   1. Your build script.
 This is placed in the `scripts` directory.
-  2. Your installation directory.
+  2. Your source directory.
 This is a directory of the source code, where the build script should be copied to and run.
 Place this directory in the `tarballs` directory.
-  3. Your modulefile and corresponding directory.
-Place this in `modulefiles`.
+  3. Your modulefile.
+Place this in `scripts` as well.
 In the following sections, the user is attempting to add `gcc` version `4.8.1` to the build system.

 ###The Build Script
-Write a script called `newton_gcc_4.8.1.sh`.
+Write a script called `gcc_4.8.1.sh`.
 This script should compile and install the application, assuming that `$INSTALLDIR` specifies the location that the applications are going to be installed to.
 In my scripts, I use the three lines:

 ```
 APPNAME="gcc"